BP to quit main US refining lobby over carbon policy

 BP will leave the main U.S. refining lobby and two other trade groups as new CEO Bernard Looney spurs some of the oil sector's most ambitious targets for curbing carbon emissions.

-LONDON: BP will leave the main U.S. refining lobby and two other trade groups as new CEO Bernard Looney spurs some of the oil sector's most ambitious targets for curbing carbon emissions.
+LONDON: BP will leave the main U.S. refining lobby and two other trade groups as new Chief Executive Bernard Looney spurs some of the oil sector's most ambitious targets for curbing carbon emissions.

 BP said its view on carbon pricing and that of the American Fuel & Petrochemical Manufacturers (AFPM) were "at odds and currently we have no areas of full alignment."